zacharysalloum/zacharysalloum.github.io/index.md

   </figure>
   <div class="log-text">
     <h4>Step 01 — Motor selection</h4>
-    <p>Once it was clear no single motor could hit 40+ hp under 55V, we pivoted to three in tandem.
-It meant more complexity downstream — namely, a gearbox that didn't exist yet — but it was the only path to the power we needed.</p>
+    <p>Once it was clear three motors were needed, we started thinking about how to use a gearbox to link the motors together to one output shaft.
+The biggest issue initially was trying to come up with a compact motor-gearbox assembly that fits in the powerhead with space remaining for the inverters.</p>
   </div>
 </div>

 <div class="log-step reverse">
   <figure class="log-photo">
     <img src="/assets/images/outboardExploded.png" alt="Outboard exploded view">
-    <figcaption>Early gearbox housing — this is where all three motors had to come together onto one shaft.</figcaption>
+    <figcaption>Early outboard CAD assembly</figcaption>
   </figure>
   <div class="log-text">
     <h4>Step 02 — Designing the Gearbox</h4>
-    <p>We picked our target shaft RPM by studying propellers on similar-class boats, then ran the numbers to find the minimum gear face width our output power would need.
-From there we worked out gear pitch while juggling how tight the powerhead really was for space.
-We also sat down with our industry partner, Weismann Transmissions, for a design review on tolerances and shaft seals — a genuinely useful reality check before we committed to machining anything.</p>
+    <p>We picked our target shaft RPM by looking at propellers on similar-output D-Stock boats.
+Then, we calculated the minimum gear face width our output power would need.
+From there we determined the optimal gear pitch while also accounting for the positioning of the motors in the limited space of the powerhead.
+We held a design review with our industry partner Weismann Transmissions to get feedback and answer specific questions on tolerances and shaft seals.</p>
   </div>
 </div>

 <div class="log-step">
   <figure class="log-photo">
     <img src="/assets/images/gearbox bottom.jpeg" alt="Gearbox housing, bottom view">
-    <figcaption>The finished gearbox, machined on a 5-axis mill and press-fit with bearings.</figcaption>
+    <figcaption>The machined gearbox housing, with bearings</figcaption>
   </figure>
   <div class="log-text">
-    <h4>Step 03 — Machining</h4>
+    <h4>Step 03 — Machining and assembly</h4>
-    <p>After FEA validated the load case, we moved into assembly: the housing was machined on a 5-axis mill, shafts were cut from round stock and key-slotted, gears were broached, and bearings were press-fit into place.
-Motor and encoder plates came off the water jet, and the inverter mount was 3D printed to save weight.</p>
+    <p>Once we finalized our gearbox design and ran FEA simulations on the predicted load, we entered the assembly phase.
+The gearbox housing was machined on a 5-axis mill.
+While that was machined, we created the shafts by cutting round stock to length and milling key slots into it.
+We also broached the purchased gears and press-fit the bearings into the housing.
+The motor and encoder plates were fabricated on a water jet, and a mount for the 3 motor inverters was designed and 3D printed.</p>
   </div>
 </div>

 <div class="log-step reverse">
   <figure class="log-photo">
     <img src="/assets/images/outboard1.jpeg" alt="Full outboard assembly on lower unit">
-    <figcaption>The complete outboard — gearbox, motors, and inverters mounted to the lower unit and bolted to the hull.</figcaption>
+    <figcaption>The early-stage outboard bolted to the hull.</figcaption>
   </figure>
   <div class="log-text">
-    <h4>Step 04 — Putting it all together</h4>
+    <h4>Step 04 — Outboard assembly</h4>
-    <p>With the gearbox finished, we mounted it along with the motors and inverters onto a purchased midsection and lower unit, then bolted the whole assembly to our D-Stock hull.
-From there we worked with the High Voltage sub-team to validate total output using a load disk — the moment all the earlier math either held up or didn't.
-It held up.</p>
+    <p>After final assembly of the gearbox, we then mounted the gearbox, motors, and inverters to a midsection and lower unit that we purchased.
+This comprised the entire outboard assembly, less the cowl, which will be made out of carbon fiber.
+We bolted the assembly to the D-Stock hull, and worked with the High Voltage sub-team to test the powertrain, validating the total output using a load disk. </p>
   </div>
 </div>